Merrion Street is one of the most famous nightspots in Leeds and it’s no wonder with so many bars and restaurants for you to visit…

 The Old Red Bus Station, 101 Vicar Lane, Leeds, West Yorkshire, LS2 7NL.

-Take a trip through Grand Arcade which is home to an underground jazz joint, a Latin American cafe-cum-bar and a whiskey-loving rock bar.
+Take a trip through Grand Arcade to discover underground jazz bars, Latin American cafes and a whiskey-loving rock joints.

 Santiago, 1-3 Grand Arcade, Leeds, West Yorkshire, LS1 6PG.